-Shorebird nesting season is ending!
+Shorebird nesting season has ended!

 Please remember and be understanding that vehicular access to the beach may be delayed or prohibited when environmental conditions such as high tides warrant.
 Also remember that driving and parking are never allowed within the Conservation Zone.
 The beach will reopen to driving as soon as conditions permit.

-Please check back to this site regularly, as we will have updates to the nesting season and data posted as numbers change.
-We will let you know how many nests have been laid, their success and failure stories and any other pertinent and exciting information about the program!
+Please check back to this site regularly, as we will have updates from the nesting season and data posted as numbers change.
+We will let you know how many nests have been laid, their success and failure stories, and any other pertinent and exciting information about the program!